-Through our pioneering Kiwi Conservation Club (KCC) and Forest & Bird Youth, we engage children, young people, and their families, inspiring them to enjoy, understand, and love the natural environment and to care for it.
-We have more than 6000 KCC members, and many ex-KCC members have gone on to establish science and conservation careers.
+Through our pioneering Kiwi Conservation Club and Forest & Bird Youth, we engage children, young people, and their families, inspiring them to understand, love and care for the natural environment.
+We have more than 6000 KCC members, while the fast growing Youth Network works across a full range of projects from practical, to advocacy, to activism.

-Nearly a century after Captain Val Sanderson established Forest & Bird, we continue to work for the protection and restoration of New Zealand's wildlife and wild places wherever they live.
+Nearly a century after Captain Val Sanderson established Forest & Bird, we continue to work for the protection and restoration of New Zealand's wildlife and wild places.

-Published 2020 by the Royal Forest and Bird Protection Society of New Zealand Inc.
+Published July 2020 by the Royal Forest and Bird Protection Society of New Zealand Inc.

-For more information, see www.forestandbird.org.nz/votefornature or contact strategic advisor Geoff Keey at g.keey@forestandbird.org.nz.
+For more information visit www.votefornature.org.nz or contact Geoff Keey at g.keey@forestandbird.org.nz.